dtomasiewicz/rbrowse/README.md

 stable, tested, compliant with most (all?) relevant RFCs, and has a superset of RBrowse's features.

-This library was originally refactored out of a scraper I was writing, before I was aware of Mechanize's existence.
+This library was originally refactored out of a scraper I was wrote before I was aware of Mechanize's existence.
 At the time of this writing, I am still actively developing RBrowse because it's interesting to me, but I can say with near-certainty that it will never have sufficient test coverage, standards compliance, or documentation for a public release.

-Without further adieu, here's some very brief documentation...
+Without further ado, here's some very brief documentation...

 ## Diving In